navikt/.github/SUPPORT.md

-# Getting help with this project
+# Getting help

-NAV mostly builds software for internal usage, so even if you are able to reuse our code, you cannot expect any support to be provided.
+We build our software in the open, but most of it is for internal use.
+Even if you are able to reuse our code you cannot expect any support to be provided.

-You are free to ask questions about the project; developers might answer if they have time.
+Feel free to raise issues in the repositories, our developers might answer at their own discretion.